michal-bures/guess-the-word-together/README.md

 Dependency management:
 - Using buns `catalog` to unify dev dependency versions (such as typescript) across all packages
 - Using `linkWorkspacePackages = true` to symlink local packages in monorepo to speedup and simplify development
-  - this also makes bun use a single central `node_modules` folder for all packages

 CI pipeline:
 ![pipeline.png](docs/img/pipeline.png)